-- (2) Includes 759,605 shares of common stock held by Mr. Tomasso that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days. - (3) Includes 142,975 shares of common stock held by Mr. Hope that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days. - (4) Includes 180,858 shares of common stock held by Mr. Hartman that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days. - (5) Includes 380,046 shares of common stock held by Kenneth L. Pendery, Jr., and his successors, as Trustee U/A with Kenneth L. Pendery, Jr. Dated February 15, 2017, as Amended.
-Also includes 443,925 shares of common stock held by Mr. Pendery that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days. - (6) Includes 121,010 shares of common stock held by Mr. Alvarez that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days. - (7) Includes 23,017 shares of common stock held by Ms. Bradley that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days. - (8) Ms. Glynn and Mr. White are employees of Advent but do not have voting or dispositive power over any shares deemed to be beneficially owned by Advent. - (9) Includes 72,343 shares of common stock held by Mr. Kussell that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days.
+- (2) Includes 759,605 shares of common stock held by Mr. Tomasso that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days. - (3) Includes 142,975 shares of common stock held by Mr. Hope that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days. - (4) Includes 180,858 shares of common stock held by Mr. Hartman that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days. - (5) Includes 121,010 shares of common stock held by Mr. Alvarez that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days. - (6) Includes 23,017 shares of common stock held by Ms. Bradley that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days. - (7) Ms. Glynn and Mr. White are employees of Advent but do not have voting or dispositive power over any shares deemed to be beneficially owned by Advent. - (8) Includes 72,343 shares of common stock held by Mr. Kussell that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days.
 Also includes 57,007 shares of common stock held by the Melanie Kussell Irrevocable Trust of 2014 and 57,007 shares of common stock held by the David Kussell Irrevocable Trust of 2014.

-(10) Includes 24,553 shares of common stock held by Ms. Price that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days.
+(9) Includes 24,553 shares of common stock held by Ms. Price that are issuable upon exercise of stock options that are currently exercisable or are exercisable within 60 days.